intel/container-experience-kits-demo-area/README.md

 This tutorial will be a demo for a number of technologies for enabling NFV features in Kubernetes.

-For all requirements for the hands-on session checks the pre-requisites folder.
+For all requirements for the hands-on session checks the table of contents below.
 The audience will be provided with a USB stick with all open source software installation in a single script.
 Please check with the lab co-ordinators during the session to get the USB stick.
-Else, please follow the instruction in the pre-requisites and download the required software on your own and prepare all of the prerequisites.
+Else, please follow the instruction in the [generating the USB stick contents](https://github.com/intel/container-experience-kits-demo-area/tree/master/usb-stick#generating-usb-stick-content) and download the required software on your own and prepare all of the prerequisites.
 Co-ordinators will help you with the software installation.

 Abstract details as follows: